Dissertation

 Timing and Procedure

-The student will prepare this proposal in consultation with the committee.
+Following the Dissertation Proposal Workshop, the student will prepare this proposal in consultation with the committee.
 The director will guide the student through a series of discussions and drafts.
 When the director agrees that the student has projected a clear and workable project, and that the bibliography is sufficiently developed, the student will prepare a final draft.
 The student will then hand in the completed proposal to the Graduate Office and this will constitute advancement to candidacy.

 Defense of Dissertation